BoltzExchange/boltz-backend/docs/deployment.md

   [currencies.chain]
   host = "127.0.0.1"
   port = 18_332

+  # The requests to Bitcoin Core like clients can be authenticated with cookie files or user/password
+  # If both are configured, cookie files are preferred
+  cookie = ""

-  rpcuser = "bitcoin"
+  user = "bitcoin"
-  rpcpass = "bitcoin"
+  password = "bitcoin"

   [currencies.lnd]
   host = "127.0.0.1"